Editor’s note: GoDaddy’s new WordPress Ecommerce hosting comes with WooCommerce preinstalled and $3000 worth of free premium extensions.

 First, check with your web host to make sure they support WordPress so that you can install it.
 Most hosts have installation tools for you, or you can do it yourself.

 The best approach is to have WordPress hosting that caters to the unique resource and database needs that WordPress, then combined with WooCommerce, will require.
-(GoDaddy offers a WordPress ecommerce plan that comes with a pre-installed online store powered by WooCommerce, plus a variety of premium extensions including Advanced Notifications, WooCommerce Brands and more.)
+(GoDaddy and Pagely both offer WordPress ecommerce and Enterprise WooCommerce plans that come with a pre-installed online store powered by WooCommerce, plus a variety of premium extensions including Advanced Notifications, WooCommerce Brands and more.)

 After installing WordPress on your hosting plan and logging in, go to Plugins > Add New.